miicck/xdmc/README.md

         particle electron  1     -1       1    0 0 0
         particle electron  1     -1       1    0 0 0
         particle electron  1     -1      -1    0 0 0

+Running this input file will produce a variety of outputs.